jorge-pessoa/pytorch-gdn/README.md

 https://arxiv.org/abs/1611.01704

+The implementation is based on the available Tensorflow implementation un the contrib package (https://www.tensorflow.org/api_docs/python/tf/contrib/layers/gdn)

 ## Usage

 The GDN layer can be used as a normal non-linearity in PyTorch but must be instantiated with the number of channels at the application and the torch device where it will be used: